vatpac-technology/sops/docs/client/towerstrips.md

 ## Setup
 ### Installation
-The OzStrips plugin can be downloaded using the [vatSys Plugin Manager](https://github.com/badvectors/PluginManager){target=new}.
+The OzStrips plugin is included by default in the Australia and Pacific vatSys profiles provided by VATPAC.
+Alternatively, it can be downloaded using the [vatSys Plugin Manager](https://github.com/badvectors/PluginManager){target=new}.

 If the client is installed correctly, there will be an *OzStrips* option in the Window dropdown menu.